LunarWatcher/dotfiles/docs/Firefox.md

     * ... except for Ubuntu/Snap installs, where it's at `~/snap/firefox/common/.mozilla/firefox` instead.
 Fuck you, Ubuntu
 * **Windows:** `%APPDATA%\Mozilla\Firefox`

-`.default-release` seems to generally be the right folder to use
+`.default-release` seems to generally be the right folder to use. `about:profiles` lists which profile is currently in use.
+Scriptable replacements have not been identified yet.
+This also applies per FF install, so if FF beta/nightly is installed, it needs user.js copied separately.

 **WARNING:** `user.js` cannot be a symbolic link.
 It _can_ be a link, but _not_ a symbolic link. `ln ~/programming/dotfiles/firefox/user.js {target}`.
 If `-s` is used, FF does not read the file.